Suez Crisis: Nationalisation of the Suez Canal

-On 26 July 1956, in a speech in Alexandria, Nasser announced the nationalization of the canal.
+On 26 July 1956, in a speech in Alexandria, Nasser announced the nationalisation of the canal.
 During his speech he used the name of Ferdinand de Lesseps, the builder of the canal, as a code-word for Egyptian forces to seize control of the canal.
 Egypt closed the canal (and the Straits of Tiran) to Israeli shipping.
 They also blockaded the Gulf of Aqaba, which was in contravention of the Constantinople Convention of 1888.
 Many argued that this was also a violation of the 1949 Armistice Agreements.

 The Egyptian historian Abd al-Azim Ramadan notes Nasser's decision to nationalise the Suez Canal without political consultation as an example of his predilection for solitary decision-making.